Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Aggregate Response: Difference-in-Differences Regressions

 The coefficients of interests are $\beta_{k}$.
 The variable $D_{p}$ is the treatment indicator, which takes a value of 1 if publisher $p$ is in the treatment group.
 This is interacted with dummy variables for $K_{t}$ (number of days from the date of format change till $t$, which is censored at a negative number $\underline{k}$ from below and a positive number $\overline{k}$ from above).
 In the estimation, we take $\underline{k}=-65$, $\overline{k}=65$ and plot estimates for $-60\leq k\leq60$.
 We omit the parameter for $k=-1$, and hence all estimates are with respect to the day before the auction format change.

-We create a dataset for each treatment--control group pair in Figure \ref{fig:diagram-changedates}: there is a single treatment date within each dataset.
-We truncate the data period before the control publishers (e.g., Global Company February Publishers) switched to FPAs, so that the data period is June 2011 to January 2018 for Set 1, January 2017 to February 2020 for Set 2, and January 2017 to August 2020 for Sets 3 and 4.
-The data is winsorized by capping the values of $y_{pt}$ at the 0.1 percentile from below and at the 99.9 percentile from above.
 The regressions are weighted by the number of impressions sold by publisher $p$ on day $t$ so that larger publishers have more influence on the estimates than smaller publishers.
 In other words, $y_{pt}$ is an average of ``grouped data'' \citep[][p.~92]{AngristPischke09:MHE}.
 The standard errors are clustered at the publisher level \citep{Bertrand_etal04:DIDClusterSE}.